MVRV Z-Score

 How is the MVRV Z-Score calculated?

 Z = (Market Cap − Realized Cap) / Stdev(Market Cap), where the stdev is computed on every historical market-cap observation up to and including today (the expanding window). btc oak follows the original Awe & Wonder definition rather than a rolling 4-year window, so historical reads remain comparable across cycles.
-The denominator scales with Bitcoin’s own volatility regime, which is why the 2011 print at $30 and the 2017 print at $19,800 both registered above +7 despite three orders of magnitude of price difference.
+The denominator scales with Bitcoin’s own volatility regime, which is why a four-figure top in late 2013 and the print near $19,800 in 2017 both registered above +7 despite an order of magnitude of price difference.
+(Our series begins in August 2011, so it predates the June 2011 $30 mania; the only ≥7 prints in 2011 are an early-window artifact discussed below.)

 What does an MVRV Z-Score near zero mean?